bollwyvl/nbconvert-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `nbconvert` can be installed with:
+Once the `conda-forge` channel has been enabled, `nbconvert, nbconvert-core, nbconvert-webpdf` can be installed with:

 ```
-conda install nbconvert
+conda install nbconvert nbconvert-core nbconvert-webpdf
 ```

 It is possible to list all of the versions of `nbconvert` available on your platform with: